skiwithpete/alarmpi/README.md

 python sound_the_alarm.py [path/to/configuration/file]
 ```

-The first form opens the GUI for displaying current time and scheduling the alarm.
-The GUI also contains buttons for turning radio stream on and off and setting screen brightness between high and low.
-These options have additional conditions.
-The radio button is only enabled when a url to a radio stream is set in the configuration file.
-The brightness button only works with the official Raspberry Pi touchscreen display as it works by writing a new brightness value to `/sys/class/backlight/rpi_backlight/brightness`.
-This buttons will be disabled if the file does not exist.
+The first form opens a GUI for displaying current time and scheduling the alarm, see the screenshots above.
+On a Raspberry Pi the GUI can also be used to toggle screen brightness between high and low as well as turning it to sleep entirely.
+These buttons will be disabled if the system file `/sys/class/backlight/rpi_backlight/brightness` does not exist.

 In a headless Raspberry Pi environment running the GUI will fail since Tkinter cannot be imported.
 Instead, use the second form to play the alarm directly and add a cron entry manually to schedule it.

-In either case, scheduling an alarm is done by adding a new cron entry to `sound_the_alarm.py`.
-This means that when scheduled, the alarm will play regardless of whether the GUI is running or not!
-Also note that the radio stream, if enabled, is run as a separate `mplayer` system process from the Python script running the rest of the alarm.
-When run from the command line, you need to terminate the process separately.
+Scheduling an alarm is done by adding a new cron entry to `sound_the_alarm.py`, either through the GUI or manually. **This means the alarm will play regardless of whether the GUI is running or not!** Also note that if enabled, the radio stream spawns a separate `mplayer` process.
+The GUI's _Play radio_ as well as _Close_ buttons take care of terminating this process when the radio is turned off, but using the second form of the script you need to terminate the stream separately.
 This can be done with the included `stop.sh` shell script.
-When using the GUI, closing the main window will also close any active radio streams.

 The optional argument in both forms is a path to a configuration file for customizing the alarm, see [config_readme.md](./config_readme.md) for instructions.
 By default `alarm.config` will be used.